 Compare Leader Bank to Other Competitive Offers

 Should You get a Leader Bank CD Account?

-If you live in Massachusetts (especially near Lead Bank’s headquarters in Arlington) and have at least $1,000 to put away, opening a Leader Bank CD account may be an excellent choice with good payoff.
-Leader Bank only has seven physical branches—in Belmont, Burlington, Arlington and Boston—which means the operation costs are much lower than those of giant bank corporations like Chase or Citibank.
+If you live in Massachusetts (especially near Lead Bank’s headquarters in Arlington) and have at least $1,000 to put away, opening a Leader Bank CD account may be an excellent choice with a good payoff.
+Leader Bank only has seven physical branches—in Belmont, Burlington, Arlington, and Boston—which means the operating costs are much lower than those of giant bank corporations like Chase or Citibank.
 This can go toward explaining its solid APY rates.